UnrealMultiple/TShockPlugin/GenerateMap/README.en.md

-# Generatemap saves the map to the picture
+# GenerateMap saves the map to a picture.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
 - Generate map pictures

 > [!
-Note]
+NOTE]
-> Pay attention to installing front plug -in Cailib (this warehouse)
+> Pay attention to the installation of pre-plug-in CaiLib (this warehouse).

 ## Update log